jackcoral89/wp__webPack/README.md

-# wp_template_webPack
+# WP Webpack
-Starting template w/ WebPack + various plugins for managing a custom theme built on wordpress;
+Starter theme w/ WebPack + various plugins for managing a custom theme built on wordpress;

 ### How to use
 - 1 - Clone the project inside the `/wp-content/themes/` directory.